Should I set up a family trust?

 However, they don't necessarily need to be related to your family.
 In some circumstances, it's best that they not be to provide an objective view.

 Typically, a beneficiary of your family trust can only come from within your family unit.
-As a beneficiary, the trust deed outlines the extent to which they're entitled to income from the trust.
+As a beneficiary, the trust deed states the extent to which they're entitled to income from the trust.

 In the case of a discretionary trust (or family trust), you can set these entitlement percentages as you see fit.
 For a unit (or fixed) trust, these percentages are set out within the trust deed.